dmiless/OOPProductionProject/README.md

 * Special thanks to Professor Vanselow, Jeremy, and Vlad

 ## History
+Sprint 1 (Alpha) - 9/19/20
+Sprint 2 (Beta) - 10/31/20
+Sprint 3 (Release) - 12/2/20
 I originally had many iterations of this project on github, yet I named my orignal project incorrectly so I created a new project for the submittion of Sprint 1 (Alpha).

 ## Key Programming Concepts Utilized

 I learned a lot about linking a database to my code to make it functional.
 I also learned a lot about SceneBuilder and the power that it has to create a GUI that works along side my project.
-I will continue to learn more and grow this project fully.
+This also expanded my knowledge on using many different types of classes with one another to produce one larger program.